How to write from the heart when the subject is heavy

 [02:30] On Writing Songs

 From the time Megan could talk, she was singing.
-At an early age, she would already have an idea of when a bridge or a chorus of a song comes.
+At an early age, she would already have an idea of when a bridge or a chorus of a song would come.

 While technically she had an understanding of the song structure, writing is her filter that allows her to release what’s inside of her.